Updated on July 28, 2020

 A more likely scenario for California is like every other state which features an expansive marketplace with apps such as DraftKings, FanDuel, PointsBet, and BetMGM competing for customers.
-Only time will tell, however, as these rules haven’t been written into legislation.
+Only time will tell, however, as these rules haven’t been passed into law.

-Lawmakers are trying to allow CA Tribes to partner with these major online sports betting brands as currently written in their bills.
+Lawmakers were trying to allow CA Tribes to partner with these major online sports betting brands as written in their previous bills.

 But, negotiations for this are ongoing and only time will tell if this issue can be resolved.

 Can I Bet On College Teams Based In California?

 If the tribal initiative is the one that passes, then no, you would not be able to bet on college teams based in California.
 If ACA 16 or SCA 6 is the one to be passed then you would be able to.

 Collegiate sports betting has been a topic of contention as student-athletes are the most susceptible to bribery.
 However, given how large the collegiate sports betting market would be in CA, it would be hard to see a measure passed without it.